Nela62/CaseScope/README.md

 ## Authors
 - Helen Kochetkova

-- Julia Yu
-- Ashley Kong
-- Fatima Lopez
+This project originated from a hackathon collaboration between Helen Kochetkova, Julia Yu, Ashley Kong, and Fatima Lopez.

 ## License
 This project is open-sourced under the MIT License - see the LICENSE file for details.